taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [leedl-tutorial](https://github.com/datawhalechina/leedl-tutorial) - Input: "《李宏毅深度学习教程》，PDF下载地址：https://github.com/datawhalechina/leedl-tutorial/releases"Output: "《Li Hongyi Deep Learning Tutorial》，PDF download link: https://github.com/datawhalechina/leedl-tutorial/releases"
  * [bpf-developer-tutorial](https://github.com/eunomia-bpf/bpf-developer-tutorial) - Learn eBPF by examples | eBPF Developer Tutorial and Knowledge Base: Learn eBPF step by step through tools and examples, including various application scenarios such as performance, networking, and security.
  * [tensorflow-nlp-tutorial](https://github.com/ukairia777/tensorflow-nlp-tutorial) - This is a Deep Learning NLP repository that summarizes tasks such as text preprocessing, Topic Models, BERT, GPT, and LLM using tensorflow and other latest models.
+ * [langchain-kr](https://github.com/teddylee777/langchain-kr) - This is a Korean tutorial written based on the official LangChain document, Cookbook, and other practical examples.
+Through this tutorial, you can learn how to use LangChain more easily and effectively.

 ## NLP